fehmi/simply.js/docs/loadcomponent.md

 # Load Components
-We are loading out component with the get() function.
-Load components at the top of your component's script area like this.
+Components are loaded using the `get()` function.
+Load components at the top of your component's script area as follows:

 `get("the-component-to-get.html");`

-<repl-component id="2o6tah72m3u0y7v" donwload="true"></repl-component>
+<repl-component id="2o6tah72m3u0y7v" download="true"></repl-component>

-Filename without extension will be your custom element tag name.
-This one will be `<the-component-to-get>` and the content of the file mounted to the element.
+The filename without its extension will become your custom element's tag name.
+For example, `the-component-to-get.html` will result in the tag `<the-component-to-get>`, and the file's content will be mounted to this element.

 ## Get multiple components
-You can also load multiple components by passing an array to the get function like this
+You can also load multiple components by passing an array to the `get()` function, as shown below:

 ```html
 <script>